nuejs/nue/packages/nuejs.org/blog/standards-first-web-framework/index.md

 ---
 title: A standards-first web framework
-description: Nue is a close-to-metal framework for fast tooling and clean code.
-It's the modern HTML, CSS, and JavaScript taken to their absolute peak.
+description: Nue is HTML, CSS, and JavaScript taken to their absolute peak.
-date: 2025-01-15
+date: 2025-01-17
 # unlisted: true
 ---

-Today, we're releasing a "standards-first web framework": a development environment that removes all redundant layers between you and the web.
-It leverages modern **HTML**, **Markdown**, **CSS**, and **JavaScript** directly, addressing the to key issues in frontend development:
+Today is the day for the inevitable: Nue becomes a "standards-first web framework".
+It strips away the artificial layers between you and the web, taking modern **HTML**, **CSS**, and **JavaScript** to their absolute peak.
+This solves two major issues in frontend development:

-[.quote]
-  > “Nue is exactly what it promises: faster tooling, cleaner code, and a liberating experience.
-You must try it.”

-  **Mauricio Wolff**, design engineering lead at **Loom**

-## The frontend engineering problem
+## 1: The frontend engineering problem
 I have lived through the eras of **DHTML**, **jQuery**, and now the era of **React**.
 I experienced positive growth in the first two eras, but this last one has been a struggle: instead of building on web standards, we've buried them under layers of abstractions.
 What began as elegant HTML, CSS, and JavaScript has devolved into a build theatre demanding hundreds of dependencies just to render a page.

 We've normalized this extraordinary complexity.
 Simple landing pages need hundreds of lines of **TypeScript**, complex configurations, module bundlers, CSS preprocessors, and an endless chain of plugins.
 Blog posts that should be static content require React components and state management.
 Documentation sites need a new framework with different patterns and a separate maintenance burden.

 The cost is more than just complexity, build times, and development speed.
 It's fundamentally changed how we think about web development.
 Teams spend more time wrestling with framework documentation than solving real problems.
 Build times that should take milliseconds are taking minutes.
 Each day we drift further from the web's core strengths.

 The biggest trouble is this: the more you invest in learning today's frameworks, the more technical debt you accumulate in your mind.
 React patterns from just a few years ago are now considered anti-patterns.
 State management solutions keep cycling through **Redux**, **MobX**, **Recoil**, and countless others.
 Meanwhile, the web platform itself has quietly evolved to provide native solutions for most of what these frameworks try to solve.
-The untapped power might surprise you.
+This untapped power is enormous.

-## The design engineering problem
+## 2: The design engineering problem
 I've been building frontends for almost three decades now.
 I literally remember when CSS was released to **Internet Explorer 3.0**.
 Ever since, I've been living in the fascinating intersection between design and engineering.
 My heroes aren't framework creators but the masters of systematic design: **Mies van der Rohe** and **Dieter Rams**.
 They showed how math and minimalism create more impact than decoration.

 Today should be the golden age for design engineering.
 Modern CSS finally gives us the power to express sophisticated design systems through mathematics.
 We can create linear, typographic scales, color relationships through **OKLCH** calculations, and layouts with container queries.
 We have endless possibilities for systematic design.